Help make biking safer and easier for more people

 As well as the people who already cycle, we want families, children learning skills on school bike tracks, and anyone else who would like to be able to go by bike sometimes, to have routes where they feel comfortable riding.

 This can only happen by making changes on some streets, so we hope you will work with us to help develop the best possible plan for your wider neighbourhood.

-There are three options - different packages of routes and street changes - that we want feedback on.
+There are three options - different packages of routes and street changes.

 View the packages